viaminds/cordova-plugin-stepcounter/README.md

     // Get the amount of steps for today (or -1 if it no data given) stepcounter.getTodayStepCount(success, failure);

-    // Get the amount of steps since the service is started (it is actually reseted to 0 when the service is killed by the system) stepcounter.getStepCount(success, failure);
+    // Get the amount of steps since the start command has been called stepcounter.getStepCount(success, failure);

     // Returns true/false if Android device is running >API level 19 && has the step counter API available